fedora-infra/nuancier/doc/usage.rst

 This will bring you to the page to vote.

-In front of you, in the middle of the page, on a white background are presented all the candidates for the election you choosed.
+In front of you, in the middle of the page, on a white background are presented all the candidates for the election you selected.
 By hovering your mouse over the image, you can see two icons appearing:

 .. mouse_over: